-Japan is an archipelago with more than 6,852 islands.
-There are thousands of interesting islands that tourists need to visit, thinking about this we wrote this article with 11 Japanese islands for you to visit in Japan.
+Japan is an archipelago of more than 6,852 islands.
+There are thousands of interesting islands that tourists need to visit, thinking about that, we wrote this article with 11 Japanese islands for you to visit in Japan.

 Despite its size, there you will find hotels, hostels and a camping site for visitors.
-Meals and food will not be missed on this deserted and beautiful island that was the inspiration for the film Kimi no na Wa.
+Meals and food will not be missed on this beautiful, deserted island that was the inspiration for the film Kimi no na Wa.

-Visitors can take a plane from Haneda Airport (50 minutes) or a ferry at night to Hachijoujima and then a helicopter or a boat to the island.
-See a video below showing a little of the island:
+Visitors can take a plane from Haneda Airport (50 minutes) or an overnight ferry to Hachijoujima and then a helicopter or boat to the island.
+Watch a video below showing a little of the island:

 It is believed that 8 rabbits imprisoned for experiments on the island were released in 1971 and multiplied.
-According to reports, there are more than 1000 rabbits spread freely around the island.
+According to reports, there are more than 1000 rabbits freely scattered around the island.

-Despite a peaceful image of adorable rabbits jumping around the island, it has a very dark history.
-In 1929, a factory was built for the manufacture of chemical weapons and continued to produce chemical weapons until World War II.
+Despite a peaceful image of adorable bunnies hopping around the island, it has a very dark history.
+In 1929, a factory was built to manufacture chemical weapons and continued to produce chemical weapons until World War II.

-Rabbits were the guinea pigs, visiting the site you can also see several buildings and things that recall the history of the time, including a small museum with a miniature of the island.
+The rabbits were the guinea pigs, visiting the place you can also see several buildings and things that remember the history of the time, including a small museum with a miniature of the island.

-The island of Hashima is known as Gunkanjima which means battle island and is located outside of Nagasaki.
-She became famous around the world when she made an appearance in the James Bond film Skyfall in the year 2012.
+Hashima Island is known as Gunkanjima which means Battle Island and is located outside of Nagasaki.
+She became famous all over the world when she made an appearance in the James Bond movie Skyfall in the year 2012.

-In 1886, a submarine coal mine was built there and was closed in 1974, the miners and their families lived on the island.
-They abandoned leaving everything behind, houses, buildings and schools.
-Since 2009, tours have been organized by several companies.
+In 1886, an undersea coal mine was built, and then closed in 1974, miners and their families lived on the island.
+They abandoned it leaving everything behind, houses, buildings and schools.
+Since 2009, tours are organized by several companies.

 Shikinejima – A tropical island

-It is hard to believe that there is a tropical island just two and a half hours away from Tokyo.
-Visitors can hike, camp, dive, swim, sunbathe or enjoy the natural thermal waters on Shikinejima Island, without having to go to other distant places like Okinawa.
+It's hard to believe there's a tropical island just two and a half hours away from Tokyo.
+Visitors can hike, camp, snorkel, swim, sunbathe or enjoy the natural hot springs on Shikinejima Island without the need to go to other distant places like Okinawa.